c00rni/c00rni.github.io/_posts/2020-09-30-HackTheBox-Cache-Walkthrough.md

 comments: true
 ---

 Cache is a machine on HackTheBox platform with the IP address 10.10.10.188.
 This machine is rated as medium by the community.
-As long each enueration phase was done conscientiously, this machine is fun and easy.
-Cache is vulnerable to multiple CVE; The first one being a sql injection wich allow me to get credential and execute a remote code execution exploit.
-The first normal user credential can be found in Javascript files.
-Credential of a second user can be found in memecache service memor and I used docker to elevate my privelege to root.
+As long each enumeration phase was done conscientiously, this machine is fun and easy.
+Cache is vulnerable to multiple CVE; The first one being a sql injection wich allowed me to get credentials and executed a remote code execution exploit.
+The first normal user credentials can be found in the website Javascript files.
+Credentials of a second user can be found in memecache service memory and I used docker to elevate my privelege to root.

 ![card_info.png](https://raw.githubusercontent.com/c00rni/c00rni.github.io/master/_posts/_resources/cfb7b7394bdd494aa4d8bcfa47f7b556.png)